Where to Stay in Turin – Best Hotels in Turin

 Each of the rooms features a different color theme, so if you don’t like pink or lavender, make sure to say so.
 The hotel offers free WiFi.
 If you are particularly sensitive to noise, choose another hotel: the doors are quite thin and sounds from the hall can be a nuisance.

-Written by staff for EuropeUpClose.com
+Where to Stay in Turin was written by staff for EuropeUpClose.com